Our History

 Their brick home would be suitable for a manse and near it, and connected by a walk, was a small building that could be converted into a study.
 A large open field and a substantial patch of blueberry bushes, once removed, would give space for parking and for erecting a church building when membership increased sufficiently.
 A nice hollow with a lovely grove of evergreen trees would make a pleasant place for youth meetings in summer and for picnics for all.
 The property seemed to meet many needs.
 The members looked over the property, prayed about it, and decided to make the purchase.

 The Chapel was sufficiently ready for the first service on Easter Sunday, April 25, 1965.
-Later, through the building fund and special contributions, Elder Blomberg led the construction of a two story Education Building, which is still in use today for Sunday School classes and also Covenant Christian Middle School.
+Later, through the building fund and special contributions, Elder Blomberg led the construction of a two story Education Building, which is still in use today for Sunday School classes and Covenant Christian Schools.
 The “Ed Building” was dedicated on Easter Sunday, March 29, 1970.

 Pastors